Mrinmoy03/lazarev/README.md

 # Lazarev.
 Design Agency Website

 A conceptual design agency website showcasing expertise in UI/UX and digital product design across various industries.
-Built with HTML, CSS, and JavaScript, it serves as a portfolio piece demonstrating design and frontend development skills.
+Recreated with HTML, CSS, and JavaScript, it serves as a portfolio piece demonstrating design and frontend development skills.

  🌐 Live Demo